jedisct1/turbocrypt/README.md

 ### "Access denied" errors with large files

 On some systems, memory-mapped I/O (used for files >1MB) requires specific permissions.
-Try running with sudo/admin privileges, or check that your user has read/write access to both source and destination directories.
+Try running with sudo/administrator privileges, or check that your user has read/write access to both source and destination directories.

 ### Performance is slow

 - Check if you're using too many threads (`--threads 4` is often faster than 32 for small files)
 - Ensure your source/destination are on fast storage (SSD vs HDD makes a big difference)
-- For many small files, threading overhead can reduce performance - try `--threads 2`
+- For many small files, threading overhead can reduce performance - try using `--threads 2`

 ### Out of memory errors